 Boasting some of the state’s most beautiful scenery, north West Virginia is a haven for outdoor enthusiasts, sightseers, and thrill-seekers.
-No matter the season, travelers will find an assortment of activities to enjoy that includes fishing, hiking, rock climbing, caving, and skiing.
+No matter the season, travelers will find an assortment of activities to enjoy that includes fishing, hiking, rock climbing, caving, perusing the shops at Petersburg, West Virginia, and excellent skiing.
 From the incredible views at Spruce Knob to the caverns of Seneca Rocks, there’s something for all ages to have the experience of a lifetime in northern West Virginia.

 Follow along to discover the best things to do in north West Virginia!

 Take a picture with one of West Virginia’s most photogenic attractions

 Blackwater Falls State Park is a playground for hiking, fishing, and biking and is home to one of the most photographed attractions in West Virginia, Blackwater Falls, the centerpiece of the park.
 The 62-foot cascade is named for the tannic acid of the fallen hemlock and red spruce needles that fall into the Blackwater River and gives the water an amber tint.
 Take the Blackwater Falls Boardwalk Trail to an observation deck that overlooks the falls for the best photo opportunities.

 Take a guided tour of a 4.5 million-year-old cave

 Home to unique rock formations, an assortment of cave life, and local legends, Seneca Caverns invites visitors to explore an underground world.
 Tours last one hour as guests are guided through a well-lit pathway within the cave that illuminates the stalagmites and stalactites that adorn the caverns.
 You can even sift for your own take-home treasures at the Gemstone Mining area.